 Electrical Contractor: Viking Electrical

-Our appointment was for the electrical and electronic infrastructure design, electrical distribution board designs, risk assessment, site monitoring and management of the museum and retail area.
-The challenges experienced were the design of the electrical distribution boards to house the various components to communicate the signals received from the central display control room to control the lighting and electrical outlets in the museum, retail area and displays.
+Our appointment was for the electrical and electronic infrastructure design, electrical distribution board designs, risk assessment, site monitoring, and management of the museum and retail area.
+The challenges experienced were the design of the electrical distribution boards to house the various components to communicate the signals received from the central display control room to control the lighting and electrical outlets in the museum, retail area, and displays.
 Although the intensity of the cable trays and wiring were significant and with an industrial look, hiding all the wiring with no ceilings was a challenge.
 We had to work closely with the display designers to achieve the desired outcome without any wires and cables visible.
-Because of the significance of the pieces in the museum, we did a risk assessment and strategically placed closed circuit television cameras and alarm system to deter damage and loss of valuable rugby history.
+Because of the significance of the pieces in the museum, we did a risk assessment and strategically placed closed-circuit television cameras and alarm systems to deter damage and loss of valuable rugby history.

 ** Written by Project Engineering Technician – Jerome Pekeur